 Photo and Video Disclaimer

-By attending Buerk Center for Entrepreneurship events in-person, online, or otherwise—participants grant the Buerk Center permission to the rights of their image, likeness, and recorded voice, without payment or consideration, for non-commercial use.
+By attending in-person or online events hosted by the Buerk Center for Entrepreneurship, participants grant the Buerk Center permission to the rights of their image, likeness, and recorded voice, without payment or consideration, for non-commercial use.
 Participants must understand that there is no time limit on the validity of this release, nor are there any geographic limitations on where these materials may be distributed.
 Students, judges, mentors, and all other related parties to events may request photos for use following the event in question.
 Requests will be handled on a case-by-case basis.

 Attribution/Courtesy must be included with all photo/video use.
 The Buerk Center retains the right to request photos/videos be removed from third-party websites, distributed materials, and/or similar media.
-University of Washington licensing and other media-related policies related to the UW Brand can be found here.
+Explore University of Washington licensing and other media-related policies related to the UW Brand.

-- Teams entering must have at least one full-time or part-time student on the team who is enrolled in good standing in a degree seeking program at an accredited college or university in the Cascadia Corridor – Washington, Oregon, Idaho, and British Columbia, as well as Alaska.
-If you graduated the summer quarter prior to the year of the competition or later, you are considered a current student in the competition under these rules.
+- Teams entering must have at least one full-time or part-time student on the team who is enrolled in good standing in a degree seeking program at an accredited college or university in the Cascadia Corridor (Washington, Oregon, Idaho, and British Columbia) as well as Alaska.
+If you graduated in the summer quarter prior to the year of the competition or later, you are considered a current student in the competition under these rules.
 Please contact us to discuss your eligibility.

 - The competition entry must be developed during the student’s tenure at the college or university.
 Students working with outside entrepreneurs must create their own original business plan and have responsibility for their own portion of the business.